 - Student.
 A secured card can be useful for a student as it can teach responsible spending habits and has a limited balance.

 - Poor credit.
-A great way to rebuild your credit is to use a secured credit card and make on time payments and clear your balance each month.
+A great way to rebuild your credit is to use a secured credit card and make on-time payments and clear your balance each month.
 Learn more about how to determine your credit score.

 - Identity theft.
 While this may not be your fault, traditional lenders may be unwilling to lend to you.
 In this case, apply for a secured credit card with no credit check and monitor your account frequently.